-After the previous discussion on the $\alpha_L$--conditional probability, we conclude that the decoupled scenario ($g_X=\lambda_{LH}=0$) seems to provide a fair enough approximation of the $L$--$H$ weakly interacting case.
+The previous study of the $\alpha_L$--conditional probability $\mathfrak{P}_{\rm cumul}^{(\alpha_L)} $ shows that the decoupled scenario ($g_X=\lambda_{LH}=0$) seems to provide a fair enough approximation of the $L$--$H$ weakly interacting case for moderate hierarchies ($\mathfrak{R}\lesssim 10^{30}$).
 Hence, in what follows, our fully analytical approach will just focus on the decoupled limit for our last analysis, where we derive the $\mathfrak{R}$ probability distribution from the integration to the whole $(g_L^2,\lambda_L,g_H^2,\lambda_H)$ allowed parameter space.
 In addition, the coupled system with $g_X\neq 0$ is computed numerically by including corrections up to $\mathcal{O}(g_X^2)$ for the potential in Eq.~\eqref{eq:CW-potential}.
 The total probability distribution for weakly coupled models is plotted in Fig. \ref{fig:full-prob-cumul} and discussed below.

 In the decoupled case ($g_X=\lambda_{LH}=0$), the hypervolume between two hypersurfaces with constant $\mathfrak{R}_0$ and $\mathfrak{R}_1$ can be analytically computed.
 Thus, it is possible to compare our numerical estimates with the exact analytical expression for the hierarchy probability defined as the ratio between this hypervolume in the $L$--$H$ parameter space and the total allowed hypervolume.
 Notice that both the integrated volume and the total volume are proportional to $\epsilon^6$ in the case with identical tolerances $\epsilon_{CW}=\epsilon_{g^2}\equiv\epsilon$, so the probability calculated as their ratio turns out to be tolerance independent, as commented.
-The cumulative probability from $\mathfrak{R}_0$ up to $\infty$ is given by~\footnote{ If the perturbativity and CW restrictions are taken to be different ($\epsilon_{CW}\neq \epsilon_{g^2}$) the results in Eqs.~(\ref{eq:prob-cumul}) and~(\ref{eq:prob-dens}) must be multiplied by a global factor $(\epsilon_{CW}/\epsilon_{g^2})^3$. }
+The cumulative probability from $\mathfrak{R}_0$ up to $\infty$ is given by ~\footnote{ If the perturbativity and CW restrictions are taken to be different ($\epsilon_{CW}\neq \epsilon_{g^2}$) the results in Eqs.~(\ref{eq:prob-cumul}) and~(\ref{eq:prob-dens}) must be multiplied by a global factor $(\epsilon_{CW}/\epsilon_{g^2})^3$. }